 TLDR: This is the process of doing everything yourself.
-If the process is a bit tedious, you are welcome to purchase a Custom Paint By Numbers Kit from us.
+If the process is a bit tedious, you are welcome to we do also have custom paint by numbers kits

 So you’d like to do a personalised DIY paint by numbers of a gorgeous photo that you somehow took from the deck of your last Croatian cruise (when feeling decidedly pesto-green about the gills)?

 That’s a fantastic idea!
 However, how do you turn a photo into a painting without being skilled like a contender at Portrait Artist Of The Year on BBC?
 We’re here to help you start that amazing creative journey.
 So, before you rush off and email your entry to the BBC let’s go through the all the steps and get you started on a beautiful painting.
 If you follow these steps you will be able to create your very own painting of a favourite photo on paper “map” that is cut out and adhered to canvas.
 The results are very impressive!

 If you are feeling adventurous, we have included a section (at then end) whereby you can carefully transfer your printed image off the paper and onto the canvas.
 It’s finicky and time-consuming so maybe do the paper map option first OR simultaneously.
 Don’t hinder that creativity.

 For the colour mapping process, we are sharing a link to a free paint by number conversion software.

 Whilst you can do this from a Smartphone we do recommend that you attempt it from a computer or tablet for a more hassle-free process.
 The software is called PBNify Generator.